 - Dining out is a vital part of social and business life in the region, where other leisure options can be limited.
 The foodservice sector, in particular, has played a key role in expanding home meal repertoires. - MLA estimates that around 70% of Australian beef exports to the region are utilised in the foodservice sector, though this varies somewhat by country.
 Around a quarter of Australian beef export volumes to MENA is frozen manufacturing product, mostly used in fast food and casual dining restaurants.
 American and Italian cuisines dominate this segment with beef items such as steak, burgers, pasta, pizza, wraps and sandwiches.
-Local, other Middle Eastern, Lebanese and Turkish cuisines are also very popular and have their own unique beef dishes (Source: GlobalData Menu Intelligence 2022). - Higher value cuts are generally used in full-service restaurants.
+Local, other Middle Eastern, Lebanese and Turkish cuisines are also very popular and have their own unique beef dishes (Source: GlobalData Menu Intelliaence 2022). - Higher value cuts are generally used in full-service restaurants.
 A 'premiumisation' trend in the category is illustrated by growing demand for Australian grainfed beef, particularly cube roll, rib and loin cuts.
-The unit price of Australian beef exports to MENA increased at a CAGR of 9.7% from 2017-2021, compared to 5.1% for our global export average (Source: IHS Markit). - Affluent residents and tourists enjoy an increasing variety of cuisines when dining out, many of which utilise high quality beef.
+The unit price of Australian beef exports to MENA increased at a compound annual growth rate (CAGR) of 15% in the five years from 2017-18 to 2022-23, compared to 8% for our global export average, and is 74% higher than the global average in 2022-23 (Source: S&P Global MI Global Trade Atlas (GTA)). - Affluent residents and tourists enjoy an increasing variety of cuisines when dining out, many of which utilise high quality beef.
 Full-service restaurants offer cuisines such as Chinese, Indian, Japanese, Thai and Mexican which feature items such as steak, other meat mains, curries and kebabs.
-The entry of the Michelin Guide to Dubai in mid-2022 reflects the significant and growing number of high quality dining establishments in the city.
+The entry of the Michelin Guide to Dubai and Abu Dhabi since 2022 reflects the significant and growing number of high quality dining establishments in the region.

-Australian grainfed beef exports to MENA\
+Australian grainfed beef exports to MENA

-- Countries in the region are developing their tourism industry.
-Increased hosting of international events, such as the FIFA World Cup in Doha in 2022, is presenting new opportunities in foodservice.
-Tourist visitors to the region are currently forecast to almost double from an estimated 67 million in 2022 to 125 million by 2026 (Source: Fitch Solutions). - Countries such as the UAE and Saudi Arabia have seen growth in take away and home meal delivery from a small base, accelerated by the pandemic and sustained by younger, affluent urban consumers, and women in particular.
-The global average weekly use of meal delivery services is around 40% but around 62% in both UAE and Saudi Arabia (Source: GlobalData Q2 2022).
+- Countries in the region are developing their tourism industries, which is presenting new opportunities in foodservice.
+Tourist visitors to the region are currently forecast to increase 34% from 109 million in 2023 to 149 million in 2027 (Source: Fitch Solutions). - Countries such as the UAE and Saudi Arabia have seen growth in take away and home meal delivery from a small base, accelerated by the pandemic and sustained by younger, affluent urban consumers, and women in particular.
+The global average weekly use of meal delivery services is around 35% but 65% in the UAE and 61% in Saudi Arabia (Source: GlobalData Q2 2023).